Strong path convergence from Loewner driving function convergence: Introduction

-Our results indicate a general method for proving uniform convergence of discrete curves to $\sle$: if one can establish $\dcap{R}{x_0}$ convergence for a sequence of random paths with respect to an arbitrary fixed interior point $x_0$, this immediately implies $\dcap{R}{x}$ convergence with respect to a countable dense collection of fixed interior points $x\in\Psi$; if one also proves $\dcap{L}{x_0}$ convergence (again for $x_0$ generic), then Corollary~\ref{cor:app_sle} yields the desired convergence in law with respect to $\dstrong$.
+Our results indicate a general method for proving uniform convergence of discrete curves to $\sle$: if one can establish $d_{x_0}^{R}$ convergence for a sequence of random paths with respect to an arbitrary fixed interior point $x_0$, this immediately implies $d_{x}^{R}$ convergence with respect to a countable dense collection of fixed interior points $x\in\Psi$; if one also proves $d_{x_0}^{L}$ convergence (again for~$x_0$ generic), then Corollary~\ref{cor:app_sle} yields the desired convergence in law with respect to $\dstrong$.
 It was proven in \cite{zhan} that the time reversal of $\sle_\ka$ is again $\sle_\ka$ for $\ka\le4$, and the same is believed true for $4<\ka<8$ but is not known.
-Nevertheless, we expect Corollary~\ref{cor:app_sle} to apply in cases where the symmetry of the $\gam^j$ and $\gam^{j-}$ is intrinsic to the model (examples include the Ising model spin interfaces, the FK cluster boundaries, the percolation interfaces, and the level lines of the Gaussian free field).
-If a discrete model did not have such a time-reversal symmetry --- and one only had direct access to the driving functions for one parametrization direction (as is the case, for example, for the harmonic explorer \cite{schramm.sheffield:explorer}) --- one could in principle use Theorem~\ref{thm:unif_conv_random} to prove convergence to $\sle_\ka$ without first proving (or in the process establishing) a reversibility result:
+Nevertheless, we expect Corollary \ref{cor:app_sle} to apply in cases where the symmetry of the $\gam^j$ and $\gam^{j-}$ is intrinsic to the model.
+(Examples include the Ising model spin interfaces, the FK cluster boundaries, the percolation interfaces and the level lines of the Gaussian free field.)
+If a discrete model did not have such a time-reversal symmetry---and one only had direct access to the driving functions for one parametrization direction (as is the case, e.g., for the harmonic explorer \cite{schrammsheffieldexplorer})---one could in principle use Theorem~\ref{thm:unif_conv_random} to prove convergence to $\sle_\ka$ without first proving (or in the process establishing) a~reversibility result: \begin{cor} Let $(\gam^j)$ be a sequence of random curves in $\simplepaths$ such that for every $x\in\Psi$, the $\gam^j$ converge in law with respect to $d_{x}^{R}$ to $\sle_\ka$ (for $\ka<8$) traveling from $-1$ to $1$ in $\overline{\HH}$, and the $\gam^{j-}$ have subsequential limits in law with respect to $d_{x}^{L}$ which lie in $\tspathsL$.
+Then the $\gam ^j$ converge in law to $\sle_\ka$ with respect to $\dstrong$. \end{cor}